huffypiet/huffypiet/README.md

 - 🌱 I’m currently learning Python

-- 👯 I’m looking to collaborate on [***__Felios.js__***](https://github.com/huffypiet/felios.js)
+- 👯 I’m welcomming collaborators on [***__Felios.js__***](https://github.com/huffypiet/felios.js)

-- 🤔 I’m looking for help with  - Sponsoring my next visit to the dentist, currently experiencing excruciating night time toothaches.
+- 🤔 I’m looking for help with  - Sponsoring my next visit to the dentist, currently experiencing excruciating night time toothaches, if you wish to help, you could [paypal.me/huffypiet](https://paypal.me/huffypiet)

 <!-- - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...-->
 - 📫 How to reach me: Follow and send me messages via twitter, @huffypiet
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I had once upon a time, wanted to be a Police Officer.
+- ⚡ Fun fact: I had once upon a time, wanted to become a Police Officer, until my hobbies took hold of me.

 Don't be a stranger send me, a "Hi", let's connect.